 On a beautiful day with a clear blue sky we took a 4×4 drive with private guide from Doro Nawas to Twyfelfontein.
 Our guide was a really nice, knowledgeable guy who showed us the most beautiful ancient rock engravings and told us more about the history of Twyfelfontein.
 Archeologic estimations how old the engravings are vary between 6,000 and 10,000 years.

 Twyfelfontein was for sure one of the main reasons for visiting Damaraland.
 The name Twyfelfontein means ‘uncertain spring’ in Afrikaans, as it always kept residents in uncertainty whether it would give water or not.
 This is rather important in an area that receives less than 150 mm (5.9 in) annual rainfall!
-In 1952 Twyfelfontein became a national monument and UNESCO World Heritage in 2007.
+In 1952 Twyfelfontein became a National Monument and a UNESCO World Heritage in 2007.

 Google Maps indicated that the drive from Doro Nawas to the next stop Swakopmund would take about 3 hours… but with the lovely Polo it took us at least 5 hours!
 This is the longest and hardest part of this road trip through Namibia.
 We took the shortest route via Fransfontein (C35-C39) and saw monkeys on the way!
 There is another route via Palmwag (west), where is also a visitor center located.
 But the closer you get to the Skeleton Coast, the rougher the roads get.
 To explore the Skeleton Coast Park you basically need a 4×4 jeep.